Freehold vs leasehold – what’s the difference?

 Leasehold property depreciation rate

 One reason buyers may be a little more cautious of purchasing a leasehold property is the depreciating nature of a leasehold property.
-The fewer years that remain on the lease, the less the property will be worth.
+The shorter the lease, the less the property will be worth.
 Any property with fewer than 70 years left on its lease is likely to be unmortgageable.

 If you’re keen to sell your property and it has fewer than 70 years remaining on the lease, you may be wise to look into paying to extend the lease before you put it on the market.
 If you’re short of time or money, and don’t want the hassle of extending the lease, you’ll need to be aware that only cash buyers would be able to purchase the property.